What to watch for today

 Euro zone improvement.
 The flash Purchasing Managers’ Index beat expectations to climb to 48.9 in June from 47.7 in May—tantalizingly close to the 50 mark that separates contraction from growth.

-Frequent flyer crackdown.
-United joined its rivals in requiring customers to spend a minimum amount of money to obtain premium status, instead of merely racking up miles.
+spend a minimum amount of money to obtain premium status, instead of merely racking up miles.

 Sorry about those brainteasers.
 Google’s job interview questions like “How many times a day does a clock’s hands overlap?” turned out to be completely useless in screening prospective employees.